Clinical Trials Committee | Membership

 Joan Turner, PhD Scientific (Oncology, DNA repair/ Genetics, Radiation Biology) Edmonton

-Brent Windwick, LLM, QC Law (Health Law) Edmonton
+Brent Windwick, LLM, KC Law (Health Law) Edmonton

 The HREBA Clinical Trials Committee is constituted and operates in accordance with the: